Building a Next.js 15 App with a Supabase Headless CMS

 excerpt TEXT,

-content JSONB, -- Portable Text structure
+content JSONB, -- e.g. Portable Text or your block format

 cover_image_url TEXT,